Euro zone bond markets stabilise after ECB rate blow

 However, two-year German bond yields were on course for the biggest weekly rise since early December, the last time the European Central Bank disappointed markets.

-On Thursday, the ECB raised monthly asset purchases to 80 billion euros from 60 billion and cut its deposit rate by 10 basis points (bps) to -0.4 percent.
-It also shaved 5 bps off its main refinancing rate and the marginal rate.
+On Thursday the ECB raised monthly asset purchases to 80 billion euros from 60 billion and cut its deposit rate by 10 basis points to -0.4 percent.
+It also shaved 5 basis points off its main refinancing rate and the marginal rate.

-The bank said it would buy corporate debt and offered to pay banks for lending to companies in the ailing euro area in a bid to kickstart growth and stave off the threat of deflation.
+The bank said it would start buying corporate debt and offered to pay banks for lending to companies in the ailing euro area in a bid to kickstart growth and stave off the threat of deflation.

 Overall, it was much more than the market had expected.
 But Draghi’s comments that there may be no need for further rate cuts have grabbed the attention of investors.

-Money market rates, bond yields and the euro all shot up, while stock markets were sold off.
+Money market rates, bond yields and the euro all shot up, while stock markets sold off.

-On Friday, however, 10-year German Bund yields were down 5 bps at 0.26 percent, having traded between 0.16 percent and 0.33 percent on Thursday.
+On Friday, however, 10-year German Bund yields were down 4 basis points at 0.27 percent, having traded between 0.16 percent and 0.33 percent on Thursday.

 “Draghi must be scratching his head with the euro rallying while Bunds and equities sell off sharply - despite his over-delivery on almost all accounts,” Commerzbank rate strategist Michael Leister said.